This Helmet Detects IR Lasers High Alert System

 Quick Summary

-The High Alert System is a patent-pending module for ballistic helmets that detects IR lasers with a 130-degree receiving angle.
-It operates silently in the field for stealth, with an optional speaker for demonstrations, enhancing operator situational awareness.
+The High Alert System is a patent-pending module for ballistic helmets that detects infrared (IR) lasers.
+It operates silently in the field for stealth and features a 130-degree receiving angle for comprehensive threat detection.
+An optional speaker mode is available for demonstrations.

 Chapters